classtranscribe/Deployment/README.md

 * (https://localhost/rabbitmq/) - RabbitMQ dashboard

 ### Production build instructions
+* We assume you have already created a virtual machine, with TCP ports 80 and 443 publicly available, created a local user (e.g. 'classtranscribeuser') and associated home directory.

-* Choose a root directory to hold ClassTranscribe data (files, database).
-Create the sub0-directories to store the data using the script `create_directories.sh`
+* Create a root directory to hold ClassTranscribe data (files, database).
+Initialize the sub-directories to store the data using the script `create_directories.sh`

   Usage `./create_directories.sh <absolute_path_to_an_empty_directory>`

-  Eg. `./create_directories.sh /home/username/docker_data`
+  Eg. `./create_directories.sh /home/classtranscribeuser/docker_data`

 1. Make a copy of the `sample-environment-variable-file.env` as `.env` inside the `Deployment` directory